sdvdxl/influxdb.com/content/blog/2015/09/30/scale_graphite_golang_graphite-ng.md

 Whisper, the default graphite storage engine, unfortunately does not meet all these requirements.
 It is written in python and cannot scale in heavy-write scenarios.
 It is also memory heavy and keeps multiple file descriptors open at a time, one for each metric.

-InfluxDB is a time series, metrics, and analytics database written in Go that is built from the ground-up to address the problem of storing time series metrics data over a period of time.
-Due to these characteristics, it has been the database of choice for many who need to store metrics using graphite.
+InfluxDB is aiming to solve these problems in the upcoming releases.
+The 0.8.8 release of InfluxDB used LevelDB as the underlying storage engine and had better performance than Whisper.
+Upcoming releases of the 0.9 line aim to exceed 0.8's performance on the storage engine side, while bringing in clustering for HA and horizontal scalability.

 ![High-level architecture of go based carbon-relay-ng feeding information to InfluxDB](/img/blog/graphite3.jpg)

 *High-level architecture of go based carbon-relay-ng feeding information to InfluxDB*

 InfluxDB is designed to be [simple to install and configure](https://influxdb.com/docs/v0.9/introduction/getting_started.html).
-It’s scalable and can run on your laptop collecting just a few metrics to millions of metrics on a highly loaded cluster.
-With [clustering](https://influxdb.com/docs/v0.9/guides/clustering.html) support now available in the latest InfluxDB release, you can run a multi-node cluster and replicate your data fully across the nodes for high-availability.
+When [clustering](https://influxdb.com/docs/v0.9/guides/clustering.html) support becomes generally available you'll be able to run a multi-node cluster and replicate your data fully across the nodes for high-availability.
+Of coursee, you can get started with testing clustering now, but it's not yet ready for production use.
 InfluxDB also provides many ways to write data into it including the l[ine protocol](https://influxdb.com/docs/v0.9/write_protocols/line.html), several [client libraries](https://influxdb.com/docs/v0.9/clients/api.html) and plugins for common formats like [graphite](https://influxdb.com/docs/v0.9/write_protocols/graphite.html).

 Besides the graphite-ng project, Dieter has a cool repo that uses Docker to simplify the process of installing and configuring a graphite system with an InfluxDB backend.
 Check it out here.